Subscribe

 “Providing ongoing training on the performance evaluation system supports personnel’s understanding of and ability to operate the system in a manner consistent with organizational goals and objectives,” analysts wrote.
 “By developing a plan for the delivery of ongoing training to all officers on their respective performance evaluation systems, the Army, the Navy, and the Air Force may increase assurance that officers receive consistent and timely training on their systems and are able to conduct necessary steps in a manner that aligns with organizational goals and objectives.”

-GAO also found the Army and Marine Crops should improve the feedback that they provide their officers after evaluations.
+GAO also found the Army and Marine Corps should improve the feedback that they provide their officers after evaluations.
 The Navy and Air Force routinely provide their officers with “timely and actionable feedback” on their performance during the evaluations period, but Army and Marine Corps policies do not require such post-evaluation discussion.

 During its review, GAO interviewed 31 officers from across the military services to evaluate their familiarity with the evaluation systems.
 Analysts found only 16 of those officers received any feedback after their most recent evaluation, including multiple Army and Marine officers.